andrew henderson menu

 4. India

-In its 2022 budget, the government of India has decided to levy 30 percent tax on income from crypto and all other virtual assets with no deductions or exemptions.
+In its 2022 budget, the government of India decided to levy a 30% tax on income from crypto and all other virtual assets with no deductions or exemptions.

-While most crypto users are disappointed by the government’s decision, some are also grateful for an official regulation regarding cryptocurrency in the country, unlike before.
+While most crypto users are disappointed by the government’s decision, others have voiced support for the official regulation of cryptocurrency in the country.

 5. Albania

-The recent Albania crypto tax decision will force private investors to pay taxes on profit from crypto trading starting from 2023.
+A recent Albanian crypto tax decision forced private investors to pay taxes on profit from crypto trading since 2023.

 Profits gained from crypto businesses will be taxed per the country’s business tax rate – but that’s not all.